Professional Education and Knowledge (PEAK)

 Learn about the importance of business and dining etiquette while enjoying a reduced-cost three-course meal.

 An intense exploration of career topics with leading business leaders of the region.
 A three-course dinner is served and topics are moderated by a leader.

 Travel to locations away from the Bowling Green region to discover business careers.
-Past trips include St. Louis, Atlanta, and Cincinnati.
-Trips typically occur during Spring Break and last three days.
+Past trips include St. Louis, Atlanta, Cincinnati, Nashville, and Louisville.
+Trips typically occur during the Spring semester and last two or three days.
 Students are charged a nominal fee.